tanyaweaver/python-dev-accelerator/_sources/lectures/intro_to_python_3.txt

     * ``io.open()`` returns "stream" objects
     * You can treat them as file objects (more soon on what that means)

+You should be aware that although there is no difference between reading in bytes or text mode on Unix operating systems, the two are quite different in Windows.
+You'll be tempted to accept the default and always open files in ``text`` mode.
+This **will break binary files on Windows**.
+Don't do it.
+Get in the habit of *thinking carefully* about whether the content of the file you are reading is text or binary data.

 .. slide:: Gotcha
     :level: 3